redstonedesign/parkinsans/README.md

 [Fontbakery]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fgooglefonts%2Fgooglefonts-project-template%2Fgh-pages%2Fbadges%2Foverall.json

-Parkinsans is a static typeface with six weights.
-It is derived from Indian Type Foundry's Poppins and has been created for the UK charity Parkinson's UK.
-Full of joy and personality, Parkinsans reflects the positive and human personality Parkinson's UK.
+Parkinsans is a geometric sans serif designed for UK charity Parkinson’s UK.

+Energetic, human, accessible, approachable – Parkinsans embodies Parkinson’s UK’s relentless energy, whilst typographic quirks celebrate imperfection and the unique experience of every Parkinson’s journey.

+Consisting of 5 weights, Parkinsans is designed to grab attention at display sizes and provides an accessible, easy reading experience for short form copy.

+Designed by award-winning, London based creative agency Red Stone, Parkinsans is derived from Indian Type Foundry's Poppins.

 ![Parkinsans](documentation/Parkinsans.png)

 ## About

-Red Stone is a multi-award-winning creative agency based in East London.
+Red Stone is an award-winning creative agency based in East London.
+We partner with ambitious and courageous organisations looking to make a positive change to the world.

 ## Building